Tornado outbreak of March 21–22, 1952

-On March 21–22, 1952, a severe tornado outbreak generated eleven violent tornadoes across the Southern United States, which is the fourth-largest number of F4–F5 events produced by a single outbreak.
-Only the 1965 Palm Sunday tornado outbreak, the 1974 Super Outbreak, and the 2011 Super Outbreak surpassed this number.
-The outbreak caused 209 fatalities–50 of which occurred in a single tornado in Arkansas.
+On March 21–22, 1952, a destructive and deadly tornado outbreak generated eight violent tornadoes across the Southern United States, causing 209 fatalities—50 of which occurred in a single tornado in Arkansas.
+In addition, this tornado outbreak is the second deadliest on record to ever affect the state of Tennessee, with 66 of the fatalities associated with this outbreak occurring in the state; this is only surpassed by the 90 fatalities from a tornado outbreak in 1909, and in terms of fatalities is well ahead of both the 1974 Super Outbreak and the Super Tuesday tornado outbreak, each of which resulted in 45 and 31 fatalities, respectively.
 The severe weather event also resulted in the fourth-largest number of tornado fatalities within a 24-hour period since 1950.
+To date this was considered the most destructive tornado outbreak in Arkansas on record.

 Background

-A large low pressure system raced across the Northern Pacific before reaching the coast of the Southern Alaska panhandle on March 17.
+A large low pressure system raced across the Northern Pacific before reaching the coast of the Southern Alaska Panhandle on March 17.
 A new low formed from the original one and moved quickly southeastward through Canada and the Great Plains before turning eastward over Northern Oklahoma during the afternoon of March 19.
 It subsequently moved into Southwestern Missouri near Joplin and shot northeastward as another low that had formed in Nevada on March 19 surged into the region on March 21 and made a gradual northeastward turn through North Texas, Southeastern Oklahoma, and Northwestern Arkansas before turning northward on March 22 after it entered Illinois.
 Favorable conditions in the atmosphere led to a massive area of strong and severe thunderstorms that produced damaging winds, large hail, heavy rain, flooding, lightning, and tornadoes.